mpperez3/MOZART/README.md

 The presented model was able to predict enzymatic reactions of a query molecule with a high accuracy.
 The input data is codified in the SMILE specification and the model is be able to predict the Enzyme Commission number (EC number) that the reactions can catalyze.

 ## Run
+Download and compile the Java code or download the runnable JAR from [here](https://osf.io/jgyfq/?view_only=87b6de3a15f34250b4595c8832c490b7)

 - Make sure Java 7 or higher is installed
 Run the following command to confirm: